 A demo installation is available at https://search404.demos.zyxware.com/ for those who want to try it without installing it.

 Zyxware Technologies as a Free Software Company has been one of the flag bearers for the Free and Open Source Software movement in India.
-Since our inception in 2006, we have been actively promoting the idea of FOSS and related freedoms through various activities like Freedom Walk to spread the message of Freedom, Freedom Toaster for making Free Software accessible to public, contributions to Swathanthra Malayalam Computing, development of a real time epidemic outbreak tracking system for Ministry of Health and Family Welfare, Kerala and much more.
+Since our inception in 2006, we have been actively promoting the idea of FOSS and related freedoms through various activities like Freedom Walk to spread the message of Freedom, Freedom Toaster for making Free Software accessible to the public, contributions to Swathanthra Malayalam Computing, development of a real-time epidemic outbreak tracking system for Ministry of Health and Family Welfare, Kerala and much more.

-For those who are new to Search404
+For those who are New to Search404

 - Jump directly to the search result when there is only one result

 - Jump directly to the first search result even when there are multiple results